Irving Street between 9th and 10th Avenues

 Grassroots-organized.
 Those who create ISS live and/or work in, and care about, the neighborhood.

 Recurring.
-ISS takes place multiple times a year (4 times in 2012) so people can get used to enjoying the space.
+ISS takes place multiple times a year so people can get used to enjoying the street for gathering.

 Participatory.
 We encourage people to contribute their own particular gifts to the events.